 The union $X\cup \{v\}$ of a set $X$ and a singleton $\{v\}$ is denoted by $X+v$.
-The difference $\{v : v\in X, v\not \in Y\}$ of sets $X$ and $Y$ is denoted by $X-Y$.
-The symmetric difference of sets $X$ and $Y$ is denoted by $X \ominus Y:= (X-Y)\cup (Y-X)$.
+The difference $\{v : v\in X, v \notin Y\}$ of sets $X$ and $Y$ is denoted by $X-Y$.
+The symmetric difference of sets $X$ and $Y$ is denoted by $X \ominus Y \coloneqq (X-Y)\cup (Y-X)$.
 The complement $S-Z$ of a subset $Z\subseteq S$ is denoted by $\ol Z$.

-Two subsets $X$ and $Y$ of a ground-set $S$ is called {\bf intersecting} if $X\cap Y \not= \emptyset $ and {\bf properly intersecting} if $X-Y$, $Y-X$, and $X\cap Y$ are non-empty.
+Two subsets $X$ and $Y$ of a ground set $S$ are called {\bf intersecting} if $X\cap Y \neq \emptyset$ and {\bf properly intersecting} if $X-Y$, $Y-X$, and $X\cap Y$ are non-empty.
 If, in addition, $S-(X\cup Y)$ is non-empty, then $X$ and $Y$ are {\bf crossing}.
 A family of subsets is {\bf laminar} (resp., {\bf cross-free}) if it contains no two properly intersecting (crossing) members.
-A {\bf sub-partition} $\{X_1,\dots ,X_k\}$ of ground-set $S$ is a family of disjoint subsets of $S$.
+A {\bf sub-partition} $\{X_1,\dots ,X_k\}$ of ground set $S$ is a family of disjoint subsets of $S$.

-Although the concept of a network matrix is well-known (see, e.g., the books~\cite{frank2011connections, schrijver2003combinatorial}), we include its definition here for completeness.
+Although the concept of a network matrix is well-known, see the books~\cite{frank2011connections, schrijver2003combinatorial}, we include its definition here for completeness.

-Let $T$ be the arc-set of a (directed) spanning tree of a (weakly) connected digraph $D= (V,A)$, and let $N:=A-T$ be the set of non-tree arcs.
+Let $T$ be the arc set of a (directed) spanning tree of a (weakly) connected digraph $D = (V,A)$, and let $N \coloneqq A-T$ be the set of non-tree arcs.
 A {\bf network matrix} $M_D$ belonging to $T$ is a $(0,\pm 1)$-valued $\vert T\vert \times \vert N\vert$ matrix in which the rows (columns) correspond to the elements of $T$ \ ($N$).
 The entry $M_D(e,f)$ belonging to row $e\in T$ and column $f\in N$ is non-zero if and only if $e$ lies in the unique circuit $C$ of $T + f$ (the fundamental circuit of $f$); in that case, $M_D(e,f) = +1$ if $e$ and $f$ are oriented in the same direction in $C$, and $-1$ otherwise.
 In particular, if every fundamental circuit happens to be a one-way circuit, then the network matrix is $(0,+1)$-valued.

-It is known that if a linear cost-function $cx$ on a polyhedron $Q$ (which is the intersection of a finite number of (closed) half-spaces, or in other words, the solution set of a system of linear inequalities) is bounded from below, then $\min \{cx : x\in Q\}$ exists.
-When $cx$ is not bounded from below over $Q$, we write $\min \{cx : x\in Q\}=-\infty $, and similarly if $cx$ is not bounded from above, then $\max \{cx : x\in Q\}=+\infty $.
+It is known that if a linear cost function $cx$ on a polyhedron $Q$ (which is the intersection of a finite number of closed half-spaces, or in other words, the solution set of a system of linear inequalities) is bounded from below, then $\min \{cx : x\in Q\}$ exists.
+When $cx$ is not bounded from below over $Q$, we write $\min \{cx : x\in Q\} = -\infty$, and similarly if $cx$ is not bounded from above, then $\max \{cx : x\in Q\} = +\infty$.